googleapis/python-storage/README.rst

 as not to break user applications following this pattern, `google-resumable-media` is still in the list of dependencies in this package's setup.py file.
 Applications which do not import directly from `google-resumable-media` can safely disregard this dependency.
+This backwards compatibility feature will be removed in a future major version update.

 Quick Start
 -----------